Inpatient and outpatient brain injury rehabilitation

 - Smart Balance Master balance improvement system

-For mild traumatic brain injury, often referred to as an "unseen injury," or post concussion syndrome, we provide evaluations and tailored treatment plans.
+For mild traumatic brain injury (MTBI), often referred to as an "unseen injury," or postconcussion syndrome, we provide evaluations and tailored treatment plans.
+(Find out more about the classifications of brain injury.)
 Mild traumatic brain injury can change a person's personality, disrupt the senses and interfere with cognitive abilities, even when initial symptoms like dizziness, headache and nausea disappear.
 Ongoing symptoms may include memory and learning problems, unexplained mood swings, impaired planning or organizational skills and depression.
-Our multi-disciplinary team works together to address these symptoms and improve the condition of the patient.
+Our multidisciplinary team works together to address these symptoms and improve the patient’s condition.

-We’ve treated brain injuries on patients of all ages—from children to the elderly.
-Many come from the greater Philadelphia region, but some also come from much further away.
-When admitted, most of these patients can’t perform half of the tasks necessary to live independently—functions like walking, dressing and speaking.
-However, by discharge many patients need only minimal assistance to complete these tasks.
-Of course, most of these patients continue with one of our specialized outpatient programs to further develop their independence and quality of life.
+We’ve treated brain injuries on patients of all ages.
+Many come from the greater Philadelphia region, but some come from much further away.
+When admitted, most of these patients can’t perform half of the tasks necessary to live independently—functions like walking, dressing and speaking—yet by discharge many need only minimal assistance to complete these tasks.
+Of course, most of our patients continue with one of the specialized outpatient programs to further develop their independence and quality of life.

 Inpatient brain injury rehabilitation and support

-At Bryn Mawr Rehab Hospital, traumatic brain injury patients spend an average of 23 days on the unit, some spending much less time and others spending much more time, pending the severity of their injury.
-Our devoted 41-bed unit—where specially trained neurologists, physiatrists, certified rehab nurses, therapists, care managers and psychologists collaborate on an interdisciplinary care plan to establish and accomplish realistic goals—includes:
+Our inpatient brain injury rehab patients spend an average of 23 days on the unit, some spending much less time and others spending much more time, depending on the severity of their injury.
+In our 41-bed unit, specially trained neurologists, physiatrists, certified rehab nurses, therapists, care managers and psychologists collaborate on an interdisciplinary care plan to establish and accomplish realistic goals.
+Our care unit also includes:

-- an intensive monitoring suite for individuals with emerging consciousness and/or significant medical issues such as tracheostomy care
+- Intensive monitoring suite for patients with emerging consciousness and/or significant medical issues such as tracheostomy care

-- a secured area and an observation room to accommodate individuals in early brain injury recovery stages where confusion and behavioral difficulties are common
+- Secured area and observation room to accommodate patients in early brain injury recovery stages where confusion and behavioral difficulties are common

-- a specialized therapy gym that facilitates collaborative and comprehensive therapy services
+- Specialized therapy gym that facilitates collaborative and comprehensive therapy services

-Every brain injury inpatient receives care 24 hours a day from physicians and nurses specially trained in rehabilitation.
-Their rehab program, customized for each patient, can include a mix of high-intensity physical and occupational therapy, speech pathology, psychology and more.
+Every brain injury inpatient receives care 24 hours a day from physicians and nurses specially trained in brain injury rehabilitation.
+Each rehab program may include a mix of high-intensity physical and occupational therapy, speech therapy, psychology and more.
 During daily sessions with their therapists, patients work to build strength, range of motion, balance and coordination.
 Psychologists provide support and counseling to promote family relationships.
-On a regular basis during every patient’s stay, the care team meets to review progress, identify barriers to independence and create solutions tailored to that patient.
+On a regular basis during every patient’s stay, the care team meets to review progress, identify barriers to independence and create solutions tailored to the patient.

-Brain injury patients have access to the following rehabilitation services:
+Brain injury patients also have access to the following rehabilitation services:

 Inpatient brain injury support group

-This support group is open to individuals on the inpatient units who have experienced a brain injury.
+This support group is open to patients who have experienced a brain injury.
 The group is led by a psychologist with a focus on adjustment and coping issues.

 The inpatient brain injury support group meets on Mondays at 3:00 pm in the Maple Unit Dining Room.
 For more information, call 484.596.5430.